mumoshu/hello-fargate/usecases/webapi/README.md

-# WebAPI Use Case: ALB JWT Validation with Cognito
+# WebAPI on Fargate - ALB JWT Validation

 This use case demonstrates API-only web services behind AWS ALB with JWT authentication using the ALB's `jwt-validation` action (November 2025 feature) and Amazon Cognito as the OIDC provider.